-We talked to Caroline Röden, Co-Founder and CEO of BlueCall about mental health issues in the workplace.
-Here is what she said about it.
+Caroline Röden, Co-Founder and CEO of BlueCall about how she helps to address mental health issues at the workplace.

 First of all, how are you and your family doing in these COVID-19 times?